SanjoSolutions/projects/packages/cache/README.md

 This work is devoted to God.

+## Available caches

+* Cache: a cache which supports any type as a key.
-A cache with objects as keys.
+* ObjectCache: a cache which supports objects with the same properties as key.

 ## How to install